aadityap-mathworks/Airport-Secuirity-State-Pattern/README.md

 it, nor have I given my solution to anyone else.
-I understand that if I am involved in plagiarism or cheating an official form will be submitted to the Academic Honesty Committee of the Watson School to determine the action that needs to be taken. "
+I understand that if I am involved in plagiarism or cheating an official form will be submitted to the Academic Honesty Committee of the Watson School to determine the action that needs to be taken."

 Date: 11/04/2018